Amalgami the Betrayer

-Anatolios was born the first son of Adam and Alkmene Halkias, a wealth merchant couple in Phoenix.
+Anatolios was born the first son of Adam and Alkmene Halkias, a wealthy merchant couple in Phoenix.
 The birth of Anatolios and his twin sister, also named Alkmene, was long and difficult.
 Alkmene gave birth to her son first, at high noon, and then, 12 hours later, gave birth to her daughter under the full moon’s light.
 The priests of Leto saw this as an omen and insisted that the children be sent to the temples of Apollo and Artemis when they were barely able to walk.
 The priests gave Anatolios and Alkmene each a magical amulet to focus their fated powers.

 Anatolios grew strong in the ways of magic under the tutelage of the priests of Apollo, but he hated the constant demands they made of him.
 He did not want to spend his life in a monastery but instead wished to fight dragons and monsters like his hero, Amalgami.
 One day Anatolios failed in one of his assigned duties at the temple and was given a rough beating in return.
 That night he stole a horse and the temple treasury and ran away from Phoenix.
 Unfortunately, Anatolios forgot his amulet in his haste.